rnhdev/fpcard-slicer/README.md

  $ cd cmake .. && make
  $ ./fpcard-slicer -s ../test -d ../test -q 10 -f jpg -o
  ```
+## Options
+* -h,--help:	Show help message
+* -s,--source.
+Specify the image source.
+Can be source file or directory path
+* -d,--destination.
+Specify the destination path for output result
+	-f,--format.
+Specify output format (png or jpeg)
+	-q,--quality.
+Specify the output quality (only for jpg output available)
+	-o,--demo.
+If is set, the partial result is output
 ## Limitations
 Only support scanned images in 500dpi in jpeg or png format
 ## Example